Published: 15 August 2016

 2.1.
 Proposal and derivation of the simplified model for superstructure

-A specified span and -storey reinforced concrete building is shown in Fig. 1.
+A specified n×m span and N-storey reinforced concrete building is shown in Fig. 1.
 Only the stiffness eccentricities due to the unsymmetrical layout of columns are considered in this study.
 For ease of conducting a series of parametric analyses with different uncoupled torsion to lateral frequency ratios or stiffness eccentricities, a simplified model of the shear-torsional type series rigid plate layer model is adopted as shown in Fig. 2.
 In the analysis process, the following assumptions are made:

 1) The degrees of freedom of each slab are located at the mass center (CM) of the slab.
-The slab of each story has three degrees of freedom, namely the translational degrees of freedom in the and directions and the torsional degree of freedom around the vertical axis.
+The slab of each story has three degrees of freedom, namely the translational degrees of freedom in the x and y directions and the torsional degree of freedom around the vertical axis.

 2) The mass center of each storey is collinear and is located at the geometric center (GC) of the slab.
 The radius of gyration of each floor is identical to those of the other floors.